jackyzha0/quartz/content/blog/Extrusion 01.24.md

 Welcome to the inaugural edition of Plastic Labs' "Extrusions," a monthly prose-form synthesis of what we've been chewing on.

+This first one will be a standard new year recap/roadmap to get everyone up to speed, but after that, we'll try to eschew traditional formats.

-No one needs another curation newsletter, so expect these to be densely linked glimpses into the thought-space of our organization.
-And if you like, [you can engage with the ideas directly](https://github.com/plastic-labs/blog).
+No one needs another newsletter, so we'll work to make these worthwhile.
+Expect them to be densely linked glimpses into the thought-space of our organization.
+And if you like, [you can engage with the ideas directly](https://github.com/plastic-labs/blog) on GitHub.

 ## 2023 Recap

 Last year was wild.
 We started as an edtech company and ended as anything but.
-There's a deep dive on some of the conceptual lore in last week's "[[Honcho; User Context Management for LLM Apps]]":
+There's a deep dive on some of the conceptual lore in last week's blog post, "[[Honcho; User Context Management for LLM Apps]]":

 >[Plastic Labs](https://plasticlabs.ai) was conceived as a research group exploring the intersection of education and emerging technology...with the advent of ChatGPT...we shifted our focus to large language models...we set out to build a non-skeuomorphic, AI-native tutor that put users first...our [[Open-Sourcing Tutor-GPT|experimental tutor]], Bloom, [[Theory-of-Mind Is All You Need|was remarkably effective]]--for thousands of users during the 9 months we hosted it for free...